skyglass/event-booking-01/README.md

 - you can find docker login server, username and password in Azure Cloud (go to Container Registry -> Settings -> Access Keys)

+- create `env` folder in the root of the project

 - in `env` folder create `.env.prod` file and set the following environment variables:

 ```